cqse/teamscale-javascript-profiler/architecture-decisions/one-phase-instrumenter/0003-one-phase-cover-functions.md

 _$s23(13, 0, 13, 40);
 ```

+Advantages:
+- Compact coverage statements, smaller bundle sizes.

+Drawbacks:
+- A separate function for each file origin has to be introduced.
+- No performance benefits expected.

 ## Decision

 One function for each coverage type is fine.
-Likely to have a shorter call stack.
+We might re-consider this choice
+of bundle sizes become a problem (again).